She was caught off guard by his invitation.

 Stepping onto the first floor, he didn't spot his aunt, so he quickly texted her to let her know he was heading out.

-On the porch, he tapped the railing while waiting and savored the early-morning air.
+While waiting on the porch, he tapped the railing and breathed in the crisp morning air

-'I should get a nice car after I have my license,' he chuckled to himself.
-If he was going to buy one, it might as well be a super car.
+'I should get a nice car after I have my license,' he mused to himself.

 After eight minutes, a sleek black sedan rolled up in front of the house.